Otitis ear inflammation. Otitis - all about symptoms, signs, complications and treatment with traditional and folk remedies. Home remedies

 • Stage 3: acute purulent inflammation.

 Acute purulent inflammation will be accompanied by pain until the discharge finds a way out.
-If this does not happen for a long time, the otolaryngologist makes a puncture through which purulent masses are removed.
+If this does not happen for a long time, the otolaryngologist makes a puncture through which the purulent masses are removed.

 Chronic otitis media